nextflow-io/nf-validation/docs/samplesheets/examples.md

 // Resulting in:
 [ [ id: "sample" ], fastq1.R1.fq.gz, fastq1.R2.fq.gz, sample1.bed]
-[ [ id: "sample2" ], fastq2.R1.fq.gz, fastq2.R2.fq.gz, [] ] // A missing value from the samplesheet is an empty list
+[ [ id: "sample2" ], fastq2.R1.fq.gz, fastq2.R2.fq.gz, [] ] // A missing value from the sample sheet is an empty list
 ```

 This channel can be used as input of a process where the input declaration is: